nchis09/BonoboFlow/README.md

       --pipeline                  Specify whether you want to do genome assembly or haplotype reconstruction. (default: haplotype)
       --genomesize                Only required if you are running genome assembly (default: 5k) --basecalling               Please specify whether you would like to carry out basecalling (default: OFF).
 If "ON" ensure to provide raw files

-      --contam                    file containing the contaminant sequences that should be removed from the reads Basecalling arguments:
+Basecalling arguments:
       --basecallers               specify the basecalling tool (default: basecaller the alternative: duplex) --model                     Please specify the spped to run basecalling, the (default: sup the alternatives: fast, hac)